empire-tm/sentence-api/README.md

 | `POST /v1/rerank`     | Score / reorder candidate documents for a query. |
 | `GET  /healthz`       | Liveness probe for your orchestrator.            |

-Both `/v1/*` routes follow the OpenAI API schema so you can drop‑in replace OpenAI calls with your own self‑hosted inference.
+Both `/v1/*` routes follow the OpenAI API schema so you can drop-in replace OpenAI calls with your own self-hosted inference.

 ---